jamiebuilds/license/README.md

 This license is granted to everyone except for the following entities and any of their subsidiaries:

+- "the United States Department of Homeland Security" (for severe mistreatment asylum seekers and)
 - "Microsoft Corporation" (for working with ICE)
 - "Palantir Technologies" (for working with ICE)
 - "Amazon.com, Inc." (for abusive treatment of workers and for working with ICE)